1. The returns problem

 - Shopify-native and live in minutes.
 No enterprise integration, no 3D pipeline — it runs from your existing product imagery.

 Where enterprise and ultra-luxury platforms require bespoke deployments, and value-tier apps trade away the output quality that makes try-on work, Rendered Fits is built to deliver the realism, experience and results of the former with the accessibility and speed of the latter.
 For premium Shopify brands, it is the clearest route to the upper end of every figure in this benchmark.
+Early Rendered Fits merchants report return reductions in the region of 20–30% — self-reported pilot data, not yet independently audited, and offered as a directional data point rather than a guarantee.

 5. How to benchmark try-on on your own store